Get help with the cost of living

 If you’re not claiming any of these benefits yet, you should check if you can claim benefits.
 It's worth starting a claim as soon as possible if you're eligible - this means you might be able to get the second Cost of Living Payment.

 The government will automatically give you £150 in September 2022.
 You'll get this payment if you get any of the following benefits:

 War Pension Mobility Supplement

-If you've recently applied for a benefit, you won't get the payment until your benefit claim is accepted.
+applied for one of these benefits by 25 May 2022 - you won't get the payment until your claim is successful

 If you're over State Pension age and get Winter Fuel Payments

 You’ll automatically get an extra £300 with your usual Winter Fuel Payment in either November or December.

 You're usually entitled to Winter Fuel Payments if you’re of State Pension age in the third week of September.
 The State Pension age is 66.